Harvard Medical School: Admissions

 Admission to Harvard Medical School's MD program is highly selective.
 There are 165 total spots for each incoming class, with 135 spots in the Pathways curriculum and 30 spots in the HST program.
 While both use a single application, each curricular track independently evaluates applicants.

-For the MD Class of 2023, 6,815 candidates applied and 227 were admitted (3.3%).
+For the MD Class of 2023, 6,815 candidates applied, and 227 were admitted (3.3%).
 There was a matriculation rate of 73%.

-For the Master of Medical Sciences (MMSc) program in Global Health Delivery, the Fall 2020 admissions rate was (8.2%).
+Rankings

+For 2024, U.S. News & World Report did not rank Harvard Medical School due to its official withdrawal from the USNWR.
+For 2023, Blue Ridge Institute for Medical Research reported that Harvard Medical School is No. 43 in Research.

 Graduate education

 PhD degree programs

 There are nine PhD programs based in Harvard Medical School.
-Students in these programs are all enrolled in the Graduate School of Arts and Sciences (GSAS) and are part of the HILS (Harvard Integrated Life Sciences) inter-program federation.
+Students in these programs are enrolled in the Division of Medical Sciences in Graduate School of Arts and Sciences (GSAS) and are part of the HILS (Harvard Integrated Life Sciences) inter-program federation.

 Master's degree programs

-Harvard Medical School offers two types of master's degrees, Master of Medical Sciences (MMSc) degrees and Master of Science (MS) degrees.
+Harvard Medical School offers two types of master's degrees: Master of Medical Sciences (MMSc) degrees and Master of Science (MS) degrees.